devmilad/gym-gold/README.md

 🔄 Track Your Progress: Stay motivated by tracking your progress with our user-friendly tracking features.
 Set personal goals and witness your transformation over time.

+# Technology in use
+* Reactjs and Mui for design
+* rapidApi for fetching data

 # Getting Started with Create React App